-In the Bluetooth® LE standard the data transmission typically is connection based.
-A connection between two devices can be secured or unsecured (default configuration).
-In any case, each data packet transmitted is acknowledged on the link layer, such that it is resent as long as it has not been received from the receiver.
-The following lines describe how to run the connection setup and data transmission using the Proteus-III.
+In the Bluetooth® LE standard the transmission of data typically is connection based.
+A connection between two devices can be secured (with or without key exchange) or unsecured (default setting).
+In any case, each data packet transmitted is acknowledged on the link layer, such that it is resent as long as a packet is lost.
+The following lines describe how to run the connection setup and data transmission using the Proteus-II.

-If module A is supposed to setup a connection with module B, the host of module A must send the command CMD\CONNECT\REQ including the FS\BTMAC of module B to module A. If the FS\BTMAC of module B is unknown, a radio scan shall be run before by module A to discover all available Bluetooth® LE enabled devices in range.
+If module A is supposed to setup a connection with module B, module A can use the command CMD\CONNECT\REQ including the FS\BTMAC of module B. If the FS\BTMAC of module B is unknown, a scan can be run before by module A to discover all available modules in range.

-After sending the command CMD\CONNECT\REQ, the module answers with a CMD\CONNECT\CNF to signal that the request has been understood and the module tries to establish the connection.
+After sending the command CMD\CONNECT\REQ, the module answers with a CMD\CONNECT\CNF to signal that the request has been understood and the module now tries to establish the connection.

 If module B cannot be found on the air within a timeout, module A outputs a CMD\CONNECT\IND with "failed" as status.
-Otherwise, as soon as the physical connection has been set up successfully, module A and B output a CMD\CONNECT\IND message with the status of the successful connection and LED\1 turns on.
+Otherwise, as soon as the physical connection has been set up successfully, module A and B print a CMD\CONNECT\IND with the status of the successful connection and LED\1 turns on.